practicalli/clojurescript/web-design-basics/clojurebridge-london-website/live-reloading.md

 # Live reloading

 figwheel-main provides live reloading of our application in the browser.
-When we save a change to the code (JavaScript or CSS), that change is automatically pushed to the browser and the web page is updates.
+When we save a change to the code (ClojureScript or CSS), that change is automatically pushed to the browser and the web page is updates.

-You may see a little ClojureScript logo appear briefly.
+A ClojureScript logo will appear briefly in the corner of the web page to indicate an update is being pushed to the JavaScript engine in the browser.

-> #### Note::Edit the code to see live reloading
+## Edit the code to see live reloading

-> Edit the file `clojurebridge-landing-page/src/clojurebridge_landing_page/core.cljs`
+Edit the file `clojurebridge-landing-page/src/clojurebridge_landing_page/core.cljs`

->
-> Change the heading 3 contents in the `hello-world` function
+Change the heading 3 contents in the `hello-world` function

 ```clojure
 (defn hello-world []
   [:div